 South Korea is a booming market for pet care products, which has resulted in a subsequent rise in startups offering innovative products for pets.
 As per a report by Euromonitor, in 2019 estimate of just the pet food sales was around $870 million.

 With more and more Koreans looking for pooch companions, the sales are likely to double in five years.
 The rise in single-member households, aging population, and steady income sources means more Koreans own a pet or two now.
+This following a similar trend to the western world where the number of pets has been rising constantly.
+Caring for them with valuable medicines like Glow CBD is an important thing to remember though if you embarking on your first pet ownership journey.

 Pet startups offer a variety of services, from treats, healthcare to the funeral